 Until the epoch of Nanjauw (ca. 600 AD) SABAI was almost unknown.
 Only through Kru Maeh Bua (teacher mother-water-rose) the knowledge about this kind of fighting could be collected, restructured and brought back to Pahuyuth.

-SABAI is traditionally passed on in honor of the many nameless women who suffered violence and/or gave their lives throughout history.
+SABAI is traditionally passed on in honor of the many nameless women who have been victims of violence throughout history.